mattwalker75/local_llm_framework/docs/HOW_TOs/Setup_LLMs.md

 | `api_base_url` | Server URL | `http://127.0.0.1:8000/v1` |
 | `model_name` | Model identifier | `Qwen/Qwen2.5-Coder-7B-Instruct-GGUF` |

+The `model_dir` can be obtained by looking in the `models` directory by running `ls models`.

+The `gguf_file` can be obtaind by looking in the directory in the `models` directory and find the .gguf file by running `ls models/Qwen--Qwen2.5-Coder-7B-Instruct-GGUF`

 ### Step 4: Verify Configuration

 ```bash